For several decades, Brazil has implemented a strange process that seems irreversible, that is not mentioned in in newspapers or media.

-To date, the Raposa Serra do Sol state of tension is continuous, and many non-native speakers have already left their lands forever.
+Up to date, the Raposa Serra do Sol state of tension is continuous, and many non-native speakers have already left their lands forever.

 In return, the natives were often relocated to other areas.

-What's really going on in the Brazilian Amazon basin?
+What's really going on in the Brazilian Amazon Basin?